jacko0/Eric-Jacksons/README.md

 236 London Road, Waterlooville, Hants.
 PO7 7HB.

-**From the 1st of April 2019 Eric Jacksons Ltd will be focusing on domestic electrical contracting.**
+**From the 1st of April 2019 Eric Jacksons Ltd will be focusing on electrical contracting.**

 **The shop opening hours: Mondays and Fridays only, 9am to 5pm.**